Blue Tech Europe 2026: Marine Observing Technologies

 Addressing these challenges, the Blue Tech Europe Conference aims to catalyse a sensor industry in Europe by fostering constructive dialogue between government, industry, research, and investment actors.
 The conference will highlight key challenges and showcase innovations that can contribute to a competitive and innovative sensor industry on the continent.

-- Session 1: Establishing European autonomy in sensors and marine technology development
+09:30-12:30 Session 1.
+Establishing European autonomy in sensors and marine technology development

 Coordinator: Nicolas Pade, European Marine Biological Resource Centre (EMBRC)

-- Emina Mamaca, Directorate General – Research and Innovation (DG RTD)
+- Emina Mamaca, European Commission (DG RTD)

 - Jan-Stefan Fritz, Konsortium Deutsche Meeresforschung (KDM)